DigitalCitadel/originator/README.md

 Update will run through all of the migration files and ensure that they're being tracked.
 This is useful when working in teams or right after running a `git pull` of a repo that has a copy of originator in it.

+By default, this operation is ran before any command is executed.
+You can disable this in the `migrate_config.bash` file, although it's likely you'll want to keep it enabled if you're working in a team.

 **Example Usage**: `./originator migrate:update`

 ### migrate:rollback